steadicat/mutatis/README.md

 A lightweight immutability library.

-> Mutatis mutandis is a Medieval Latin phrase meaning ”the necessary changes having been made“ or ”once the necessary changes have been made”.
+> Mutatis mutandis is a Medieval Latin phrase meaning “the necessary changes having been made” or “once the necessary changes have been made”.

 Like [immutable](https://facebook.github.io/immutable-js/), but compatible with standard JS data structures.